oracle/python-oracledb/doc/src/user_guide/tracing.rst

 Debugging PL/SQL with the Java Debug Wire Protocol
 --------------------------------------------------

-The Java Debug Wire Protocol (JDWP) for debugging PL/SQL can be used.
+The Java Debug Wire Protocol (JDWP) for debugging PL/SQL can be used with python-oracledb.

-The python-oracledb applications that call PL/SQL can step through that PL/SQL code using JDWP in a debugger.
+Python-oracledb applications that call PL/SQL can step through that PL/SQL code using JDWP in a debugger.
 This allows Python and PL/SQL code to be debugged in the same debugger environment.
 You can enable PL/SQL debugging in the python-oracledb modes as follows:

 - If you are using python-oracledb Thick mode, set the ``ORA_DEBUG_JDWP`` environment variable to `host=hostname;port=portnum` indicating where the PL/SQL debugger is running.
+Then run the application.

-- In the python-oracledb Thin mode, you can additionally set the connection parameter ``debug_jdwp``.
+- In the python-oracledb Thin mode, you can additionally set the connection parameter ``debug_jdwp`` during connection.
 This variable defaults to the value of the ``ORA_DEBUG_JDWP`` environment variable.

 See `DBMS_DEBUG_JDWP <https://docs.oracle.com/en/database/oracle/oracle-database
 /19/arpls/DBMS_DEBUG_JDWP.html>`_ and `Debugging PL/SQL from ASP.NET and Visual